Travolution European Summit 2019 Agenda

 The travel industry is used to seeing one-time techies like Skyscanner’s Gareth Williams set up and run successful firms, but many others also go on to run their own technology suppliers having cut their teeth at the coding coal face.
 Often these talented individuals choose to remain behind the scenes but we’ve persuaded three to join this panel to take a deep dive into the rewards, the challenges and the opportunities of working in travel tech.

-As consumers change the way they experience travel products and services, companies like OYO can occupy a greater share of the consumer’s mind space with their fast and dynamic attitude.
-How will the hotel industry adapt to keep up?
+As consumers change the way they experience and consume travel products and services, companies like OYO can occupy a greater share of the consumer’s mind space with their dynamic attitude and localised approach.

 The digital age has created both challenge and opportunities when it comes to businesses reaching customers.
 The explosion of new channels has opened up exciting new ways to engage with audiences and amplify brand messages be it through Instagram, Facebook, LinkedIn or via traditional media.